 Beyond Reason’s implicit motivations model provides valuable insight into how we should discuss brand positioning.
 Many brands have similar features and benefits, but we can use implicit motivators to have informed discussions about how to best differentiate our brand using deep psychological and emotional goals.

-The importance of social interaction cannot be overstated.
 Brands are nothing without human interaction, whether between customers or with staff via digital channels or offline conversations.
 People use the popularity of your site as a short-cut to deciding whether they can trust you.
 Social influence should, therefore, be one of your strongest strategies for influencing visitors to engage and convert.

 As well as seeking to increase the value of your brand (e.g. through product enhancements) behavioural economics suggests we also look at the pain of price.
 It is important not to look at these factors in isolation because it is the net difference between the perceived value and the cost of an item that determines likelihood to purchase.